Teemu Into works at Crasman in Tampere with the title Senior UX Designer. What does that actually mean in Finnish?

 “It means someone who has seen and experienced a lot, essentially a well-seasoned usability designer,” Into laughs.

-Partnership creates genuine value
+Partnership yields genuine value

 The work culture has also made a deep impression on Into.